Home | Old Testament Studies | Isaiah 40-66 Table of Contents | Previous Section | Next Section |

 SPECIAL TOPIC: THE PERSONHOOD OF THE SPIRIT

-▣ "anointed" This is the same word meaning "Messiah" (BDB 602) or "the Anointed One."
+▣ "anointed" This is the same Hebrew root from which the title "Messiah" (BDB 602) or "the Anointed One" comes.
 This was a sign of God's unique blessing and equipping for a task (cf. Ps.
 23:5).
 In the OT prophets, priests, and kings were anointed as a symbolic act of God's unique presence and call upon their lives.
 From this John Calvin derived his threefold category for describing Christ's ministry as prophet, priest, and king (cf. Heb.
 1:2-3).

 SPECIAL TOPIC: ANOINTING IN THE BIBLE (BDB 603)